gptflow/runchat/README.md

 The possibilities with resource types are quite extensive.
 The idea behind resources is to create a way to interact with external data or services, and insert that data directly into the chat as required.
 For example, in addition to file system resources (like in the example above), you could also create a resource type for API calls to various web services, databases, IoT devices, and much more.
 For example you could create a "weather" type resource.
 This resource type could be configured to make an API request to a weather service (like Google Weather or OpenWeatherMap), and return the response in a format that's useful for your chat.

+This functionality can be really powerful as it allows the chatbot to interact with real-time data and services, which can significantly increase the range of tasks it can perform and the accuracy of its responses.

 ```bash
 npx runchat -m "Hey ChatGPT!
 The weather in London today is {[weather:London]}.
 What do you recommend I should wear?"
 ```

-This functionality can be really powerful as it allows the chatbot to interact with real-time data and services, which can significantly increase the range of tasks it can perform and the accuracy of its responses.
+When this chat is run, the ChatGPT would receive a message like "Hey ChatGPT!
+The weather in London today is sunny and 24 degrees Celsius.
+What do you recommend I should wear?" and it would generate a response based on this.
+This way, you can include real-time data in your chats with the model.
+We'll go through an example of how you can create a resource and use it in your project in the advanced section below.

 ### Mixing resources and variables